tsobe/lobiani/README.md

 ### Warehouse
 - Warehouse - collection of items to be sold
 - Manager - person who's responsible for adding items to warehouse
-- Manager adds item to inventory

 ### Sales
+- Manager - person who defines and publishes products
 - Product - representation of saleable warehouse item
 - Customer - person who's willing to purchase products
 - Basket - container for products to be purchased later at once
-- Customer adds product to basket
-- Customer removes product from basket
-- Customer proceeds to payment

 ### Billing
 - Account - personal and payment information about customer
 - Product - pricing information about product
-- Customer confirms the purchase and payment is made
-- Customer cancels the purchase

 ### Shipping
-- Address - address do deliver purchased products
+- Address - address to deliver purchased products
 - Product - description of a product to deliver
-- Product is shipped to specified address
+- Courrier - entity who delivers purchased products to the specified address

 ### Recommender
 - Product - product which was purchased previously
 - Customer - person who purchased product
-- Product is associated to customers who purchased it
-- Customer has list of products they purchased
 - Recommendation - recommended product for specific customer

+## Event storming
+- Warehouse item defined
+- Warehouse item(s) added
+- Product described in the sales
+- Product published/unpublished in the sales
+- Product added to the basket
+- Product removed from the basket
+- Products reserved in the warehouse
+	- Billing information added
+	- Shipping information added
+		- Purchase confirmed by customer
+			- Customer recommendations updated
+				- Customer charged successfully
+					- Courrier is notified
+					- Courrier starts delivery
+					- Customer is notified that product(s) have shipped
+					- Courrier updates delivery progress
+					- Product(s) failed to be delivered at the specified address
+						- Customer is notified
+						- Reservation removed in the warehouse
+					- Purchase delivered
+						- Customer is notified - successfull end of story
+				- Customer charge failed
+				   - Customer is notified
+				   - Reervation removed in the warehouse
+	   - Purchase cancelled by customer
+- Products' reservation failed in the warehouse
+	- Customer is notified

 # High level architecture
 TODO